yiisoft/docs/guide/en/structure/middleware.md

 Basic authentication middleware wrote to request `username` attribute so we can access the data if needed.

-In order to apply middleware to application overall regardless of URL, adjust `src/Factory/MiddlewareDispatcherFactory.php`:
+To apply middleware to application overall regardless of URL, adjust `src/Factory/MiddlewareDispatcherFactory.php`:

 ```php
 use Psr\Container\ContainerInterface;